zuladlyHM/bioaerosol-model/README.md

 	4. 04_model_development_PCR

 ## Reproducibility
-R scripts are provided in folder named 'code', and running this script in numerical order (`01` → `04`) will reproduce the full modeling workflow using the example dataset.
+R scripts are provided and running this script in numerical order (`01` → `04`) will reproduce the full modeling workflow using the example dataset.

 ## Requirements
 The analysis was conducted using R (version ≥ 4.2.0) with the following packages: